puffyCid/artemis-api/artemis-docs/docs/API/overview.md

 The API can be broken down into two broad groups of categories:

-1. Highlevel helper functions.
+1. High level helper functions.
 For example, functions to read files, parse XML, base64 encode and decode, etc

 | Category                            | Description                                         |